 The Celsius scale sets the melting point of ice in a mixture of water saturated with air at 0 ° C and the boiling point at 99.974 ° C under standard pressure conditions (1 bar, slightly less than an atmosphere, pressure at water boils at 100 degrees Celsius).

-Originally conceived by the scale Celsius had the boiling point of water at 0 ° C, and the freezing point of 100 ° C. After his death, however, the scale was reversed in 1745 by Linnaeus, transforming it into what is now commonly used.
+Originally conceived by the Celsius scale it had the boiling point of water at 0 ° C, and the freezing point of 100 ° C. After his death, however, the scale was reversed in 1745 by Linnaeus, transforming it into the one now commonly used.

-The current official definition of the Celsius scale places 0.01 ° C as the triple point of water and one degree as 1 / 273.16 of the temperature difference between the triple point of water and the absolute zero.
-This Celsius grade definition ensures that the temperature difference of one degree Celsius represents the same temperature difference of a kelvin.
+The current official definition of the Celsius scale places 0.01 ° C as the triple point of water and a degree as 1 / 273.16 of the temperature difference between the triple point of water and absolute zero.
+This definition of degrees Celsius ensures that the temperature difference of one degree Celsius represents the same temperature difference of one kelvin.

-Conversion of degree Celsius to other units of temperature
+Conversion of degrees Celsius to other temperature units

-Formulas to convert the degree Celsius to other units of temperature.
+Formulas to convert degrees Celsius to other temperature units.

-Anders Celsius originally proposed that the freezing point was 100 ° C and the boiling point 0 ° C. The ladder was reversed in 1745 at the suggestion of Linnaeus, or perhaps by Daniel Ekström, the producer of most thermometers used by Celsius.
+Anders Celsius originally proposed that the freezing point of water be 100 ° C and the boiling point 0 ° C. The ladder was reversed in 1745 at the suggestion of Linnaeus, or perhaps by Daniel Ekström, the producer of most the thermometers used by Celsius.

-The thermometric scales of Celsius and Fahrenheit cross at the same value of -40 degrees, that is, the value of -40 ° C corresponds to -40 ° F.
+The Celsius and Fahrenheit thermometric scales intersect at the same value of -40 degrees, that is, the value of -40 ° C corresponds to that of -40 ° F.

 ° F = ° C × 1.8 + 32